The wave operator representation of quantum and classical dynamics: The phase-space representation of the waveoperator

 Since the Wigner function is real by construction, Eq.~(\ref{EqWignerAsAWaveFuncAver}) is recovered from Eq.~(\ref{EqAverageOWignerOmega}) and Eq.~\eqref{MasterWignerWeylEqForWaveOperator} in the case $F{=}0$ if

 Eq.~(\ref{EqWignerAsAWaveFuncAver}) and Eq.~\eqref{EqWignerAsAWaveFunc} therefore provide an alternative and much more simple derivation of the interpretation, put forth in \cite{bondar_wigner_2013}, of the Wigner function for a pure quantum system as a Koopman–von Neumann wave function.
-In particular Eq.~(\ref{EqWignerAsAWaveFuncAver}) and Eq.~(\ref{EqWignerAsAWaveFunc}) coincide with Eq.~(19) and Eq.~(8) in \cite{bondar_wigner_2013}.
-In the general mixed case, we are still able to identify the waveoperator with the Wigner function thanks to Eq.~(\ref{EqKetOBoppXPRepr}) and Eq.~(\ref{EqAverageOXPRepr}).
+In particular Eqs.~(\ref{EqWignerAsAWaveFuncAver}) and (\ref{EqWignerAsAWaveFunc}) coincide with Eqs.~(19) and (8) in \cite{bondar_wigner_2013}.
+In the general mixed case, we are still able to identify the waveoperator with the Wigner function thanks to Eqs.~(\ref{EqKetOBoppXPRepr}) and (\ref{EqAverageOXPRepr}).